charliesantos/twilio-voice-extension/README.md

 # twilio-voice-extension

-Testing twilio-client.js as a chrome extension
+Testing twilio-client.js as a chrome extension.
+This is for my personal testing only.
+Please use only use this as a reference.

 ![Example UI](UI.png)